waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 Experimental evolution, along with associated replays are illustrated below.
-After the evolutionary process our agent was able to beat staff_medium_team and occassionally top (rarely super team).
 We continuously monitored our agent and improved it from replays available from tournaments or staff_teams.
 It was then re-trained to account for the updated feature representation.
 The evolutionary process and the tournament results after this phase are presented below.

 # Evolution of the approach